QuestionableGuy/Trojan/INFO.md

 # Trojan

-Trojan (.tj) is a Lua based programming language for creating Roblox programs with ADIA.
+Trojan (.tj) is a Lua based programming language for creating Roblox programs with AIDA.

 ## Installation